New perspectives on $p$-adic regulator formulae: Some homological algebra

 Let $X \to Y' \to A \to +1$ be a distinguished triangle.
 Then one can show that there exists a diagram

 where the diameters form distinguished triangles.
 In particular, $xy' = z'x'' = y''z = 0$.
-Moreover, the compositions
+Furthermore, the compositions

-are the same arrows as in (\ref{E206}).
+define the respective arrows appearing in (\ref{E206}).
 The fact that the rows and columns of (\ref{E206}) form distinguished triangles then follows from a standard application of the \emph{octahedral axiom}.
 Let us now prove the main claim of the lemma.

 Let $\eta \in H^n(X'') \cap \ker d^n_{Y''}$.
 Then there exists $\eta' \in H^n(Y')$ whose image in $H^n(Y'')$ coincides with the image of $\eta$, i.e.

 As a result, there exists $\eta'' \in H^n(Z)$ such that